jdereg/json-io/user-guide-readOptions.md

 in the JSON.
 By default, `json-io` has most of the common JDK classes aliased to make the JSON content smaller.
 You can add additional aliases for classes in your program.

-The APIs below affect one instance of a `ReadOptions` created from a `ReadOptionsBuilder.`  If you want to change it for all, see the "xxxPermanentXXX()" APIs.
+The APIs below affect one instance of a `ReadOptions` created from a `ReadOptionsBuilder.`  If you want to change it for all, see the [xxxPermanentXXX()](/user-guide-readOptions.md#application-scoped-options-full-lifecycle-of-jvm) APIs.

 **Note**: For any alias added, `json-io` automatically adds 1D, 2D, and 3D array aliases for the class.
 So for example, if you add `com.mycompany.Foo ==> Foo` alias, then `Foo[], Foo[][],` and `Foo[][][]` are added as aliases too.

-An alternative to using this API is to place your own `aliases.txt` file in the class path. `json-io` ships with a pretty extensive list - you can supply your own [aliases.txt](/src/main/resources/config/aliases.txt) file instead of the one shipped with `json-io.`
+An alternative to using this API is to place your own [aliases.txt](/src/main/resources/config/aliases.txt) file in the class path. `json-io` ships with a pretty extensive list - you can supply your own [aliases.txt](/src/main/resources/config/aliases.txt) file instead.
 >#### `String` getTypeNameAlias(`String typeName`)
 >- [ ] Pass in a String class name, and it will return the alias for it, or it will return the same string you passed in (non-aliased).